acend/container-basics-training/content/en/docs/03.0/_index.en.md

 This output is corresponding with the search you can use on [Docker Hub](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=mariadb&starCount=0).

 In the OFFICIAL column, OK indicates an image built and supported by the company behind the project.
-Once you've identified the image that you would like to use, you can download it to your computer using the pull subcommand, like so:
+Once you've identified the image that you would like to use, you can download it to your computer using the pull sub command, like so:

 ```bash
 docker pull mariadb